Peter L. Corsell: Awards and affiliations

 Corsell currently serves on the Board of Directors at GridPoint, Atlantic Power & Utilities, and Fermata Energy, a vehicle-to-grid technology company, as well as on the Yale School of Architecture Dean’s Council and The Wolfsonian Museum in Miami Beach.

-Author Thomas Friedman has claimed that the title for his 2016 book Thank You for Being Late was inspired by Corsell, who was late to a breakfast meeting with Friedman in 2015.
+Author Thomas Friedman claimed the title for his 2016 book Thank You for Being Late was inspired by Corsell, who was late to a breakfast meeting with Friedman in 2015.